-The ingredients for this Simple Pot Roast are unremarkable separately but combined, they make a perfectly seasoned beef roast with delicious gravy for your mashed potatoes.
+The ingredients for this Easy Pot Roast Recipe are unremarkable separately but combined, they make a perfectly seasoned beef roast with delicious gravy for your mashed potatoes.

 My older sister’s pot roast is an unforgettable memory from my childhood.
 Many times I walked into her house after church, greeted by the smell of this recipe cooking in the oven.
 M-m-